IMQS/httpbridge/README.md

 I'm still experimenting with integrating valgrind into the test suite.
 For right now, you can get some example output by running the tests like this:
 * go test httpbridge -v -valgrind -run Thread

+### More information on testing
-For more details on testing, see testing.md
+For more details on testing, including Valgrind and line coverage, see testing.md

 ## How to write C++ code that uses httpbridge
 httpbridge forces upon you an event-driven model.
 The events that you wait for are HTTP frames.
 One or more